-Grantham Scholar Theresa Nelson employs archaeological and historical data to investigate of energy use in different societies, combining physics, archaeology and ecology.
+Grantham Scholar Theresa Nelson is now a Transport and Energy Project Officer for the Institute of Transport Studies at the University of Leeds.
+At the Grantham Centre she used archaeological data to investigate of energy use in different societies, combining physics, archaeology and ecology.

 A missing ingredient in our understanding of human influence on global environmental change is the quantitative measure of the energy interactions of societies operating under varied technological and geographical conditions.
 This project seeks to employ the archaeological and historical data for the comparative investigation of energy use in different societies.

 The project lies at the interfaces between physics, archaeology and ecology and it will be addressed by developing models to calculate entropy generation rates within the case study systems.
 Entropy generation (as opposed to energy use) allows the “quality” or “usefulness” of different energy resources to be measured.
 We will explore how we might calculate entropy generation in a series of sub-systems coupled with the environment with the aim of learning about the conditions of social change.

 A critical aspect of the study should be the development of methods and models that provide baseline data for both the critical analysis of existing studies and to inform current and emerging policy decisions about the future of our planet.

 Over time, human communities have existed in a variety of social configurations ranging from localised hunter-gatherer communities to extensive imperial hierarchies and more recently as interconnected nation states.
 Accompanying the transitional development of human societies is the fundamental and significant reorganisation of how communities access, exploit and dissipate energy.
 Although energy allows human communities to sustain themselves under a myriad of cultural conditions, few studies have sought to understand social transformation in terms of the development of energy systems.